Getting business

 Needless to say this must be a paramount consideration.
 Give your customers the bouncy castle safety information sheet and make sure that you also explain its content.
 Many parents may be too busy to read it.

-See the BIHA website https://www.biha.org.uk for a specimen bouncy castle safety information sheet.
+See the BIHA website http://www.biha.org.uk for a specimen bouncy castle safety information sheet.
 You will also find details of the legal requirements and codes of practice pertinent to the hire of a bouncy castle.

 It is your responsibility to make yourself aware of your legal obligations – which will of course apply to you whether you are aware of them or not.